DataviewTI/intranetone/readme.md

 ```

 - requires PHP >= 7.2.5
-- for laravel 5.6 or lower, use IO 1.0 version
+- for laravel 5.6 or earlier, use 1.0 version

 ```php
 composer require dataview/intranetone 1.0.0